 - only applicable to eukaryotic samples

-3’-Tag-Seq is a protocol to generate exceptionally low-noise and low-cost gene expression profiling data.
-For more details on the technology please see our FAQs on 3′-Tag-RNA-Seq.
+3′ Tag-Seq is a protocol generating exceptionally low-noise and low-cost gene expression profiling data.
+For more details on the technology, see our FAQs on 3′ Tag-RNA-Seq.

-The Batch-Tag-Seq packages that include 3′-Tag-RNA-Seq library preparations & sequencing & optional data analysis at low per-sample rates.
+The Tag-Seq packages include 3′ Tag-RNA-Seq library preparations & sequencing and optional data analysis at low per-sample rates.
 The differential gene expression (DGE) data analysis is performed by the Bioinformatics Core.
-For Batch-Tag-Seq we will collect samples and process them in larger batches and sequence the barcoded libraries together on sequencing runs, allowing us to offer affordable recharge rates on a per-sample basis.
-This also simplifies the budgeting and planning of experiments since scientists will not have to adjust their experiments to the sequencing capacity of the sequencers.
+For Batch-Tag-Seq we collect samples and process them in larger batches, then sequence the barcoded libraries together on sequencing runs, allowing us to offer affordable recharge rates on a per-sample basis.
+This also simplifies the budgeting and planning of experiments, since scientists will not have to adjust their experiments to the sequencing capacity of the sequencers.

-Please note: In order to enable low cost DGE data analyses and short turnaround times, we will process the Batch-Tag-Seq samples in high throughput fashion.
+Please note: In order to enable low cost DGE data analyses and short turnaround times, we will process the Tag-Seq samples in high-throughput fashion in batches up to 96 samples.
 We will not spend time customizing the protocol for individual samples (for example we will not run sample cleanups, sample concentrations, or repeat the library preps or PCR amplification with varying cycle numbers).
-The 3′-Tag-RNA-Seq library prep protocol is very robust, therefore no problems should be expected as long as the RNA samples fulfill the sample requirements.
+The 3′ Tag-RNA-Seq library prep protocol is very robust, therefore no problems should be expected as long as the RNA samples fulfill the sample requirements.
 Please note that the customer is responsible for the sample quality.

 Optional Bioinformatics: DGE Analysis

-A prerequisite for bioinformatic data analysis is the availability of a well annotated reference genome (including UTRs; to be provided by the customer).
+A prerequisite for bioinformatic data analysis is the availability of a well-annotated reference genome, including UTRs (to be provided by the customer).
 The deliverables will include data QC, read-counts-per-gene tables, and DGE analysis for simple comparisons.
-At least 3 biological replicate samples need to be sequenced for each condition.
-Depending on the nature of the samples and the phenotypes, meaningful experiments might require higher replicate numbers.
-Please inquire with the Bioinformatics Core staff (firstname.lastname@example.org) for details.
+At least three biological replicate samples need to be sequenced for each condition.
+Depending on the nature of the samples and the phenotypes, meaningful experiments might require higher numbers of replicates.
+For details, please inquire with the Bioinformatics Core staff (firstname.lastname@example.org).
 The DGE analysis service (if selected) will include:

 - QC and pre-processing of data